Scarabol/ColonyCommandsMod/README.md

 <dd>Requires permission: <b>mods.scarabol.commands.trashplayer</b><br>Removes the given amount and type of items from the given players stockpile and inventory.
 The playername and itemname can be set to 'all', which is also the default value for amount.<br><b>Note: For safety reasons you can't use /trashplayer all all all</b></dd>
 <dt>/areashow</dt>
 <dd>Checks if the player is inside a custom protection area and will print its coordinates.
 If not inside an area it will print the closest area nearby instead</dd>
+<dt>/deletejobs [playername]</dt>
+<dd>Requires permission: <b>mods.scarabol.commands.deletejobs.self</b> for a player to delete his/her own jobs and permission <b>mods.scarabol.commands.deletejobs</b> to delete the jobs of another player.<br>All jobs will be deleted in the background, for large numbers of jobs the command will take a while.</dd>
 </dl>

 ## Installation